-Bobcats are one of five furbearers that are required to be registered and pelt tagged so that the actual number of harvested animals is known (Table 12).
-The bobcat harvest has been always been managed through trapping district (TD) quotas with changes in trapper limits or removal of trapper limits in some districts.
-In the late 1990s trapper limits were increased in response to low trapper interest in bobcats because of relatively low pelt prices (Table 12) and later removed in the eastern districts (TD 4 - 7).
-Trapper limits were retained in the western three TDs (TD 1-3) but have varied in the trapper limit number depending on trapper interest to distribute harvest more equitable.
-Adjustments in bobcat quotas have been used as a management tool to maintain healthy bobcat populations while providing opportunity and flexibility to harvest bobcat by the trapping community.
-As bobcat populations in the state have increased over time along with trapper interest, TD quotas have generally increased proportionately.
-The statewide total quota has increased from 1,415 in 1994-95 to 2,480 in 2008-09 and 1,925 during the 2011-12 season (Table 12).
-The bobcat harvest has increased from 1,052 in 1994-95 to 2,428 in 2008-09 and 1975 in 2011-12 (Fig. 33).
-Pelt prices have jumped dramatically beginning with the 2003-04 season and continue to remain at a high level through 2011-12 (Table 12).
-Examining the trend in CPUE it appears harvest effort has been stable to slightly declining, indicating that fewer bobcat are being taken per unit of effort (Fig. 34).
+Bobcats are one of five furbearers that are required to be reported, registered and pelt tagged so that the actual number of harvested animals is known (Table 12).
+The bobcat harvest has always been managed through trapping district (TD) quotas with changes in trapper limits or removal of trapper limits in some districts.
+In the late 1990s trapper limits were increased in response to low trapper interest in bobcats because of relatively low pelt prices (Table 12) and later removed altogether in the eastern districts (TD 4 - 7).
+Adjustments in bobcat quotas have been used as a management tool to maintain healthy bobcat populations, while providing opportunity and flexibility to harvest bobcat by the trapping community.
+As bobcat populations in the state have increased over time, along with trapper interest, TD quotas have generally increased proportionately.
+The statewide total quota has increased from 1,415 in 1994-95 to 2,480 in 2008-09 and 1,970 during the 2012-13 season (Table 12).
+The bobcat harvest has increased from 1,052 in 1994-95 to 2,428 in 2008-09 and 1939 in 2012-13 (Fig. 33).
+Pelt prices have jumped dramatically beginning with the 2003-04 season and continue to remain at a high level through 2012-13 (Table 12).
+Examining the trend in CPUE it appears harvest effort has been stable to slightly declining, indicating that fewer bobcat are being taken per unit of effort (Fig.34).